 - Preheat oven to 350°F and line a baking sheet with parchment paper or silicone baking mats.

-- In a large bowl, mix together flour, coconut and salt until the coconut is coated in the other ingredients
+- In a large mixing bowl, stir together flour, coconut and salt until the coconut is coated in the other ingredients⅔ cup all-purpose flour, 14 ounces sweetened flaked coconut, ¼ teaspoon salt

-- Stir in condensed milk, vanilla extract.
+- Mix in condensed milk, vanilla extract.
 Feel free to add a splash of almond extract too if you want!
-Keep stirring until well combined.
+Keep stirring until well combined.14 ounces sweetened condensed milk, 1 teaspoon vanilla extract

 - Using a cookie scoop, place in mounds of the coconut mixture on the prepared baking sheets.
 They won't spread, so you don't need to leave more than an inch between the cookies.